-Improving the Health & Wellbeing of Central Texans
+Improving the Health & Well-Being of Central Texans

-In collaboration with a diverse set of community and University of Texas at Austin partners, the Department of Population Health focuses on improving the overall health and wellbeing of residents of Austin, Travis County and Central Texas, as well as creating a national model for population health engagement, research and policy.
+In collaboration with a diverse set of community and University of Texas at Austin partners, the Department of Population Health focuses on improving the overall health and well-being of residents of Austin, Travis County and Central Texas, as well as creating a national model for population health engagement, research and policy.

-The Department of Population Health hosts a unique Primary Care, Family and Community Medicine clerkship in which each Dell Med student spends two years in a continuity clinic and engages with community organizations helping people overcome social barriers to health.
-Students have the option to conduct a population health research project during their third year.
+- The department hosts a unique Primary Care, Family and Community Medicine Clerkship in which each Dell Med student spends two years in a continuity community clinic.
+Students also engage with community organizations helping people overcome social barriers to health and have the option to conduct a population health research project during their third year.

 - The Department of Population Health is home to the Community-Driven Initiatives program, which seeks to support and implement health solutions proposed by and for residents of Austin and Central Texas communities.